healthyregions/oeps/docs/commands/frictionless-create-data-package.md

   integration of the OEPS data warehouse into the JCOIN commons.

   The resulting package will be validated against the `frictionless` standard using that Python library.

-Use `--no-foreign-keys` to allow validation to pass when shapefiles are involved in join fields.
+  `--skip-foreign-keys` to skip the creation of foreign keys--useful because foreign keys to shapefiles break validation.

+  `--skip-validation` to skip the final step of running validation on the output package.

 Options:
-  -d, --destination TEXT  Output location for export directory.
+  -d, --destination PATH  Output location for export directory.
 The package
                           will be placed within this directory and given a name generated from the current date and time.
-  -s, --source TEXT       Path to a data resource JSON file to export, or a
-                          directory containing multiple data resources.
   --zip                   Zip the output data package.
   --upload                Upload the zipped data package to S3.
 Bucket is
                           determined by `AWS_BUCKET_NAME` environment